naughtyunicorn/fykfs2/FYKFS2.md

 **Notice was given — FAFO Protocol Engaged**
 DSIG and K took deliberate action.
-The ledger now records their outcomes.
+The ledger now records their outcomes. did you not already make the ledger loom like i was stealing shit a year and half ago?
+When i choked you for climbing on top of me unwillingly!
 <details>
 <summary>🔐 Base64 Encrypted Version</summary>